‘Provincial concerns on electricity market liberalisation’

-This is apropos a letter to the Editor titled ‘Provincial concerns on electricity market liberalisation’ carried by the newspaper yesterday.
-In my view, Balochistan’s objections have focused on the financial burden the proposed charges would place on export-oriented industries.
+This is apropos two back-to-back letters to the Editor titled ‘Provincial concerns on electricity market liberalisation’ carried by the newspaper on Thursday and yesterday.
+Now it is increasingly clear that the Power Division has a responsibility to explain its position clearly.

-The province has argued, among other things, that under the Competitive Trading Bilateral Contract Market (CTBCM) framework, open access charges should be limited to Use of System Charges.
-Adding stranded costs or cross-subsidies would distort competition, raise electricity prices and deter investment in renewable energy and local projects.
+The objective of market liberalisation is not in dispute; all three provinces have indicated conditional support for open access in principle.

-In a formal letter, it has rejected inclusion of cross-subsidies and inefficiencies in the open access tariff, warning this would make the CTBCM ineffective and unaffordable for its industrial and export sectors.
-It has called for allocations based on comprehensive market needs assessments in consultation with provinces, and a structured plan to phase out cross-subsidies from industrial tariffs.
+The question is whether the proposed framework achieves this without eroding constitutional autonomy, discouraging competition or imposing inequitable costs.
+Failure to address these points risks weakening the reform before it even begins.

 Copyright Business Recorder, 2025